Virginia governor's wife hid gifts, says corruption trial witness

 Matt Conrad, McDonnell’s deputy chief of staff, said aides were worried that if some of the gifts hidden by first lady Maureen McDonnell were also intended for the governor they needed to be recorded on financial disclosure forms.

-“I heard there were piles of gifts in closets,” Conrad said on the tenth day of the trial in U.S. District Court.
+”I heard there were piles of gifts in closets,” Conrad said on the 10th day of the trial in U.S. District Court.

 McDonnell, a Republican, and his wife face 14 counts of corruption and bribery for allegedly accepting the gifts and loans from businessman Jonnie Williams Sr. in exchange for supporting his former company Star Scientific, a dietary supplements maker.

-Paul Perito, the former chairman and chief operating officer of Star Scientific, now known as Rock Creek Pharmaceuticals Inc, testified that he had no idea of Williams’ largesse toward the McDonnells.
+Paul Perito, the former chairman and chief operating officer of Star Scientific, now known as Rock Creek Pharmaceuticals Inc, testified that he had no idea of Williams’ largesse towards the McDonnells.

 Perito said he knew that Williams was playing golf with the governor and having dinner with the first lady.
 He generally thought courting them was a good idea.